ever-co/ever-gauzy-pulumi/README.md

 ## Introduction

 This projects uses [Pulumi](https://www.pulumi.com) to easy and quickly deploy [Gauzy Platform](https://github.com/ever-co/gauzy) into Clouds with single command (`pulumi up`).
 It currently supports AWS Fargate Clusters (for web app and backend api), Application Load Balancers and Serverless PostgreSQL DB deployments.
+Read more [About Gauzy](https://github.com/ever-co/gauzy/wiki/About-Gauzy) and [How to use it](https://github.com/ever-co/gauzy/wiki/How-to-use-Gauzy) at your agency or studio.

 ## Quick start

 - [Setup pulumi locally](https://www.pulumi.com/docs/reference/install)
 - Setup AWS CLI locally
-- Configure cloud credentials locally with `aws configure` and create AWS profile: `ever`
+- Configure cloud credentials locally with `aws configure` and create AWS profile: `ever` (or replace AWS profile name in Pulumi.*.yaml files)
-- Change (optionally) Pulumi Stack with `pulumi stack select dev` (different stacks may use different services, e.g. k8s vs AWS Fargate for production vs development)
+- Change (optionally) Pulumi Stack with `pulumi stack select dev`, where `dev` is stack name.
 - Deploy to Cloud: `pulumi up`
 - Enjoy

+Note: different stacks may use different services, e.g. AWS EKS (k8s) for `prod` (production) stack, AWS ECS Fargate for `demo` stack or AWS ECS container instances (with EC2) for `dev` stack.

 Links: